 Sometimes, this will be personalized discounts to segments who typically purchase when given deals of certain sizes and for certain products or services accounting for the frequency with which they make those purchases (i.e., once a week, every two weeks, etc.).

-Other times, this will be on-site dialogues for frequent and high-momentum visitors, asking them if they need any assistance in finding the right offerings or learning more about your niche products and services to aid their purchasing decisions and get them to buy.
+Other times, this will be content marketing plays like on-site dialogues for frequent and high-momentum visitors or asking prospects on your site if they need any assistance or information about your niche products and services to aid their purchasing decisions.

 Whatever personalized and individualized marketing approach you put into play, just know it requires a concerted focus on your audience and their behaviors, attributes, and other insights to hit the mark and, therefore, enhance customer relationship management strategy.